 Need more suggestions on how to help others?
 These are some ways we have been loved.

 Many thanks to Laura & Scott and Shannon & Tim for helping me move some items from our storage unit (like winter clothes, art supplies, and a few Christmas decorations) for us to have in our new dwelling.
 Laura also was the one who created a Caring Bridge account, a 24/7 prayer vigil for Bill in July and August, and a month-long sign-up so that Bill and I received at least one card and letter everyday.
 Since we were in Chicago, Laura also met the movers with our crate from Portugal to put items/furniture into storage unit.

-Also a shout out of thanks to Patsy, aka, Gaga, who in August made me chicken and dumplings to comfort me until I could see Bill.
+Also a shout out of thanks to Patsy, aka, Gaga, who in August made me chicken and dumplings to comfort me while in Arkansas until I could see Bill in Chicago.
 Then she knitted this gorgeous blanket for Bill, thousands of stitches of love.
 Oh, yes, she also stocked our refrigerator for the Sunday night we arrived.

 For Andrea of Catering Temptations who blessed Bill and me with a luscious Thanksgiving meal.
 She and her twins warmed our hearts and stomachs.

 For Ari who walked with me and helped me in innumerable ways—lately with Mark’s death as she coordinated what I couldn’t since I was in Illinois.